Tino-Sven Sušić: Tabor Sežana

 In April 2022, he joined Slovenian PrvaLiga side Tabor Sežana for the remainder of the 2021–22 season, utilizing the new transfer rules that allowed footballers playing in Russia to sign for other teams due to the Russian invasion of Ukraine.

 International career

 Holding multiple citizenship, Sušić was eligible to represent three nations on senior level: Belgium, Croatia and Bosnia and Herzegovina, having played for Belgium at various youth levels.
 In October 2013, he confirmed that he would play for Bosnia and Herzegovina.

 He received his first senior call-up in February 2014, for a friendly game against Egypt, and debuted in that game on 5 March.

 Later that year Sušić was named in Bosnia and Herzegovina's squad for the 2014 FIFA World Cup, which was the country's first major tournament.
 He made his competition debut against Nigeria on 22 June.

 Personal life

-Tino-Sven was born in Sarajevo to Bosniak father and Croat mother.
-He is the son of the former Yugoslavia international Sead Sušić and the nephew of Safet Sušić.
+Tino-Sven was born in Sarajevo to former Yugoslavia international Sead Sušić and a Croat mother.
+He is also a nephew of Safet Sušić.
 His mother Irena hails from Podgora.

 On 14 June 2019, Sušić married his long-time girlfriend Glenis Jankov.